 Gender Pay Reporting

 The Equality Act 2010 (Gender Pay Gap information) Regulations 2017 require the reporting of the difference between average earnings of male and female employees.
-Calculations from data taken as at 5 April 2023 are considered to be accurate and are as follows:
+Calculations from data taken as of 5 April 2024 are considered to be accurate and are as follows:

 ** Category – ‘Retail sale of flowers, plants, seeds, fertilisers, pet animals and pet food in specialised stores’